pkrll/Raspy/README.md

 Raspy is a lightweight REST API server, designed for the **Raspberry Pi**, as well as a client web application that let's you control your device with ease.

-Built with NodeJS, Express and Vue.
+Built with NodeJS & Express 4 and Vue 2 & Webpack.

 **Raspy is still a work in progress**.